SavSanta/WhatsApp-Key-DB-Extractor/README.md

 > **By default, this script use the old WhatsApp APK from WhatsApp.com (in Web Archive), use it at your own risk.**

 > [!IMPORTANT]
-> Always create a backup through the official WhatsApp app if possible before trying or you risk lossing all your data...
+> Always create a backup through the official WhatsApp app if possible before trying or you risk losing all your data...

 ## APK Integrity
 Checksum are as follows: